 PDF per email (Switzerland): CHF 5 per 20 pages

-Fees incurred can be paid at the library counter in cash, in certain libraries also with Twint.
+Fees incurred can be paid at the library counter with TWINT.

 If you have already received an invoice, payment is no longer possible at the library.